 Contemporary folk artists such as The Avett Brothers use this style too, in “Bella Donna” and another song that tells a story, “The Ballad of Love and Hate”:

-Bob Dylan is perhaps the most famous artist that uses the strophic form for many of his songs.
+Bob Dylan is perhaps the most famous artist who uses the strophic form for many of his songs.

 We hope you were able to learn all about strophic form from this article.